CSCfi/Kielipankki-utilities/docs/collection_specialties_of_corpora.md

 - Encode and decode the data (because of inline elements, here page elements)

+- Tokenize and parse the data with vrt-tools

 Not needed for publication right now; could be done for a later version: